ohkrab/archive-old-www/content/docs/commands/migrate/up/_index.md

 {{<hint info>}}
 - Migrations are executed in the order defined by migration set, NOT lexicographically.
-- When migration table does not exist it will be created
+- When migration table does not exist, it will be created
 {{</hint>}}